-Remuneration of the members of the Supervisory Board during the 2023 financial year
+Remuneration of the members of the Supervisory Board during the 2024 financial year

-The total remuneration of the Supervisory Board in financial year 2023 was €645.2 thousand (previous year: €607.5 thousand).
-Of which, €525.1 thousand (previous year: €487.5 thousand) was remuneration for work on the General Committee.
-Remuneration for work in committees amounted to €121.0 thousand (previous year: €120.0 thousand). \equiv table 118 above shows the remuneration paid to the members of the Supervisory Board under Section 162 (1) sentence 1 AktG, in other words the remuneration granted and owed for the activity in the 2022 financial year (inflows), paid in the first quarter of 2023, and the remuneration earned for the activities of the Supervisory Board in the financial year 2023 is reported on an individual basis.
-As a representative of the company's largest individual shareholder, Mr Stefan Mohr voluntarily waived his remuneration for his work on the company's Supervisory Board and its committees.
-The other members of the Supervisory Board voluntarily waived 10% of the remuneration they earned in the 2023 financial year.
+The total remuneration of the Supervisory Board in the 2024 financial year was €682.5 thousand (previous year: €645.2 thousand).
+Of which, €562.5 thousand (previous year: €525.1 thousand) was remuneration for work on the general committee.
+Remuneration for work in committees amounted to €120 thousand (previous year: €121.0 thousand). \equiv table 126 above shows the remuneration paid to the members of the Supervisory Board under Section 162 (1) sentence 1 AktG, in other words the remuneration (inflows) granted and owed for the activities in the 2023 financial year, paid in the first quarter of 2024, and the remuneration earned for the activities of the Supervisory Board in the 2024 financial year is reported on an individual basis.

+As a representative of the company's largest individual shareholder, Stefan Mohr voluntarily waived his remuneration for his work on the company's Supervisory Board and its committees.

-In the 2023 financial year, the Companies of the Instone Group did not pay or grant any remuneration or other benefits to members of the Supervisory Board for services rendered in a personal capacity, in particular advisory and agency services.
-Nor were members of the Supervisory Board granted any advances or credits. \mathscr{Q} GRI 2-21
+In the 2024 financial year, the companies of the Instone Group did not pay or grant any remuneration or other benefits to members of the Supervisory Board for services rendered in a personal capacity, in particular advisory and agency services.
+Nor were members of the Supervisory Board granted any advances or credits. \mathcal{G} GRI 2-21